Gothyoba/penguinia/README.md

 In Penguinia, one must type and enter commands to get a short description of the world around you and how you have changed it and what happens next in the story.
 Instead of looking at what you do, Penguinia makes you read what you do.
 Through various quests, you can follow a storyline sending you throughout the world.

-Penguinia is currently in alpha, specifically on version 0.2.
+Penguinia is currently in alpha, specifically on version 0.2,1.
 Becuase of this, many features such as a proper inventory for combat are missing.
-Hiwever,  any of these features are coming in the next few updates.
-Development for version 0.2.1 is happening on the branch main, and version 0.3 is planned.
+However,  any of these features are coming in the next few updates.
+Development for version 0.3 is planned.
 In order to play penguinia, download the game from here and run the file run.py in a console capable of running python.

 Despite being in such an early stage of development, Penguinia still lets you explore a 3 by 7 grid with 21 interesting fantasy locations and an 8-part main quest.
 It even has its own optional fictional language to learn!